UCLA Ergonomics Advocate Program

 Continuing Education and Training Requirements

-- One Joint Workstation Evaluation with an EH&S IPD Specialist every quarter
+- One Joint Workstation Evaluation with an EH&S IPD Specialist per quarter

 - Participation in EH&S Ergonomics E-Mail Distribution